JOTTMEDIA/jottmedia.github.io/content/en/blog/github-copilot-dein-neuer-ki-programmierassistent.md

 5 **How can GitHub Copilot support my learning through coding?

-Copilot provides not only coding suggestions, but also contextualised examples and explanations to help you understand and learn new concepts. and learning new concepts.
+Copilot provides not only coding suggestions, but also contextualized examples and explanations to help you understand and learn new concepts. and learning new concepts.
 It's like a tutor that helps you with your coding and guides you step by step. step by step.